 - A. Dwellings shall generally be assigned as follows: - 1.
-For reasons of health (old age, physical disability, etc.) separate bedrooms may be provided for such individual family members as verified. - 2.
-Living rooms will not regularly be used as a bedroom, but live-in aides may be assigned a bedroom. - 3.
-A single head of household parent shall not be required to share a bedroom with his/her child, although they may do so at the request of the family. - B. Housing units shall be so assigned by taking into consideration every family member, regardless of age, who is to be counted as a person.
-An unborn child is not counted as a family member; however, Agent will consider size of household with unborn child included.
+Other than husband and wife, persons of the opposite sex will not occupy the same bedroom. - 2.
+For reasons of health (old age, physical disability, etc.) separate bedrooms may be provided for such individual family members as verified. - 1.
+Living rooms will not regularly be used as a bedroom. - B. Housing units shall be so assigned by taking into consideration every family member, regardless of age, who is to be counted as a person.
+An unborn child is not counted as a family member, however, Agent will consider size of household with unborn child included.